bgamari/ghc-wiki-import/hackathon.md

 - Jeffery Zhang, interested in type systems and metaprogramming.

 - Ahn, Ki Yung, PSU.
 GHC user. intersted in better data-sturcture libraries with more generic and powerful interface, eliminating dictionary passing cost of class functions anywhere possible, GADTs.

+- Lyle Kopnicky (lyle AT rentrak DOT com), interested in learning more about compiling Haskell.